Lattice models with subsystem/weak non-invertible symmetry-protected topological order: Subsystem non-invertible SPTs and interface modes

 \paragraph{Duality argument} We first consider the duality argument for the $\alpha$-model (\ref{firstdefofalpha}) and the $\beta$-model (\ref{firstdefofbeta}).
 After applying the Kennedy-Tasaki transformation to the $\alpha$- and $\beta$-models with the \repdelike symmetry, we have the ground states for each model specified by

 Here, we omit the magnetic Gauss law for the $\dualvertex$ sector.
-However, we emphasize that \emph{no} magnetic Gauss law is imposed in the $\vertex$ sector.\footnote{In the case of $\cub{d,p,q}$ with $p>0$, we have a nontrivial magnetic Gauss law in the $\vertex$ sector, and the argument presented here does not apply.} This means that a configuration of the eigenvalues of $Y_v$ (satisfying the above conditions) can be regarded as a label for the ground states.
+However, we emphasize that \emph{no} magnetic Gauss law is imposed in the $\vertex$ sector.\footnote{In the case of $\cub{d,p,q}$ with $p>0$, we have a nontrivial magnetic Gauss law in the $\vertex$ sector, and the argument presented here does not apply.} Thus, the ground states of each model can be labeled by configurations of the eigenvalues of $Z_v$ in the $\alpha$-model and $Y_v$ in the $\beta$-model that satisfy the above conditions.

 Both models break $\ztwoV\times\ztwodualV$ spontaneously.
 For the $\alpha$-model, $\VCZ$ acts trivially on the ground states, so the system preserves the $\ztwoCZ$ symmetry.
-For the $\beta$-model, the operator $Y_v$ is charged under $\VCZ$ due to the second condition for $\beta$ in (\ref{d0q_duality_condition}), and since no magnetic Gauss law is imposed in the $\vertex$ sector, the $\ztwoCZ$ symmetry is spontaneously broken.
+For the $\beta$-model, the operator $Y_v$ is effectively charged under $\VCZ$ due to the second condition for the $\beta$-model in (\ref{d0q_duality_condition}), and since no magnetic Gauss law is imposed in the $\vertex$ sector, the $\ztwoCZ$ symmetry is spontaneously broken.
 Therefore, the original models with the \repdelike symmetry belong to distinct SPT phases.

 \paragraph{Interface mode} Let us study the interface mode for general $\cub{d,0,q}$.
 We have already discussed the $\alpha\beta$-interface in Section \ref{section_of_interface}.
-To realize an interface mode protected by the symmetry, the interface should be defined so that \begin{enumerate} \item $\Vhateff$ (defined in (\ref{definition_of_vhateff})) is not empty. \item There is a choice of $\phat$, which (locally) has a nontrivial phase in (\ref{equation_of_projective_algebra}). \item $\Dee$ is non-zero on the effective Hilbert space. \end{enumerate} The first condition requires a codimension-$q$ corner, since $|\adj{\vhat}| = 2^q$.\footnote{For $\cub{d,p,q}$, $|\adj{\vhat}|=2^{q-p}\cdot \frac{q!}{p!(q-p)!}$.}.
+To see an interface mode protected by the symmetry, the interface should be defined so that \begin{enumerate} \item $\Vhateff$ (defined in (\ref{definition_of_vhateff})) is not empty. \item There is a choice of $\phat$, which (locally) has a nontrivial sign factor in (\ref{equation_of_projective_algebra}). \item $\Dee$ is non-zero on the effective Hilbert space, in which the bulk is completely gapped. \end{enumerate} The first condition requires a codimension-$q$ corner and is satisfied by such a choice, since $|\adj{\vhat}| = 2^q$.\footnote{For $\cub{d,p,q}$, $|\adj{\vhat}|=2^{q-p}\cdot \frac{q!}{p!(q-p)!}$.}.
 The second condition is satisfied since the $\ztwodualV$ symmetry is generated by line operators (with some constraints), and there always exists a line operator which intersects a given codimension-$q$ corner exactly once.
 The third condition can be satisfied by choosing an appropriate system size.
+There exist interfaces satisfying these conditions.
+Once such an interface is realized, it is straightforward to show that the interface hosts a symmetry-protected degenerate mode by repeating the arguments of the previous sections.